 I love fashion and cooking.
-Those are my passions, but have decided to pursue human resource as my career and major.
-How can I pursue cooking and fashion as possible part time jobs?
+Those are my passions but have decided to pursue human resources as my career and major.
+How can I pursue cooking and fashion as possible part-time jobs?

 Your best resources are the professionals who work in these fields.
-They can describe how they cook and pursue fashion while working other full time jobs.
+They can describe how they cook and pursue fashion while working other full-time jobs.
 Seek out chefs, food writers, fashion writers, stylists, and other professionals that you can ask about this issue!
-It’s great that you’ve isolated a main goal for your career.
+It’s great that you’ve isolated the main goal for your career.
 You can always have hobbies on the side, and sometimes even earn income.
 You may find, though, that most professionals in the food and fashion industries work full time.
 Both are tough industries that bring about a lot of competition.
-However, many style consultants and clothing line sellers hold different full time jobs.
-If you can find someone in your area to meet with personally, you will get a sense of what it takes to work part time in these fields.
+However, many style consultants and clothing line sellers hold different full-time jobs.
+If you can find someone in your area to meet personally, you will get a sense of what it takes to work part-time in these fields.
 Good luck!

-What are all the art degrees and what do you do with those degrees?
+What are all the career choices for art degrees and what do you do with those degrees?
 Also, what art degree would be best to do art in sports (i.e. design uniforms, stadiums)?